By Jessica Gresko

-MIAMI -- Herbert Saffir, an engineer who created the five-category system used to describe hurricane strength and warn millions of an approaching storm's danger, died Nov.
+Herbert Saffir, 90, an engineer who created the five-category system used to describe hurricane strength and warn millions of an approaching storm's danger, died Nov.
 21 at South Miami Hospital in Miami.
 His son, Richard Saffir, told the Miami Herald he died of a heart attack.

-A structural engineer, Saffir created his scale in 1969 _ laying out for the first time what kind of damage could be expected from an approaching hurricane.
-It has since become the definitive way to describe intensity for storms that form in the Atlantic and parts of the Pacific.
-Before the scale, hurricanes were simply described as major or minor.
+Saffir, a structural engineer, created his scale in 1969, laying out for the first time what kind of damage could be expected from an approaching hurricane.
+It has since become the definitive way to describe the intensity of storms that form in the Atlantic basin and parts of the Pacific Ocean.
+Before the scale, hurricanes were described simply as major or minor.

-Saffir's innovation was ranking storm destruction by type, from Category 1 _ where trees and unanchored mobile homes receive the primary damage _ to Category 5 _ the complete failure of roofs and some structures.
-The five descriptions of destruction were then matched with the sustained wind speeds that would produce the corresponding damage.
+Saffir's innovation was ranking storm destruction by type, from Category 1, when trees and unanchored mobile homes receive the primary damage, to Category 5, the complete failure of roofs and some structures.
+The five descriptions of destruction were matched with sustained wind speeds that would produce the corresponding damage.

 Former National Hurricane Center director Robert H. Simpson expanded Saffir's scale, and it became known as the Saffir-Simpson scale in the 1970s.
-The scale is now so well known that many coastal residents toss off shorthand like "Cat.
-1" and few need to be told that it refers to Saffir and Simpson's creation.
+The scale is now so well known that many coastal residents toss off such shorthand as "Cat.
+1," and few need to be told that it refers to Saffir and Simpson's creation.

 "I couldn't tell the Salvation Army, for example, how much and what materials they should be shipping.
 The scale gave them a much better handle on that," said Simpson, whose contribution was adding possible storm surge heights for each category.

-Saffir began working on an intensity scale in 1969 as part of a United Nations project.
-He had been asked how the U.N. could lessen hurricane damage to low-cost buildings worldwide.
-To help officials understand the full range of hurricane damage, Saffir proposed rating storms from one through five.
-Scales for rating earthquake damage were already well known, and Saffir believed hurricanes needed their own system of ranking.
+Mr. Saffir began working on an intensity scale in 1969 as part of a United Nations project.
+He had been asked how the United Nations could lessen hurricane damage to low-cost buildings worldwide and to help officials understand the full range of hurricane damage, he proposed rating storms from one through five.
+Scales for rating earthquake damage were already well known, and he thought hurricanes needed their own ranking system.

-Still, Saffir didn't talk about the scale much, his son said.
-While his mother and sister sometimes got upset when the category system was referred to without Saffir or Simpson's name, "It wouldn't seem to bother him," his son said.
+Still, Mr. Saffir didn't talk about the scale much, his son said.
+Although his mother and sister sometimes got upset when the system was referred to without his or Simpson's name, "it wouldn't seem to bother him," his son said.

-While Saffir became known for the scale, he continued to work as a structural engineer at his Coral Gables office until he went into the hospital four weeks ago, his son said.
+Mr. Saffir worked as a structural engineer at a Coral Gables office until he went into the hospital four weeks ago, his son said.
 He also traveled to inspect storm damage, even producing reports on the performance of structures during 2005's Hurricane Katrina.